The Deep Dive, Getting to the Bottom of Daylight Saving Time

 The method is simple, sensitive, and strong.
 Here, by ratio, obesity is the highest ranked category for beneficial response to being in sync with the sun's light/dark cycle.
 Whether you look to sources on the web, on YouTube, or in scholarly literature, you will also find a potent link between obesity and circadian rhythms.

-We see in the graph that with very low delays the percentage of obesity is low, but this percentage sharply increases with increasing delays and the reduced morning sunlight that comes with them.
+For example, we see in the graph that with very low percentages of obesity, delays are low.
+But delays sharply increase when this percentage increases, as does the reduced morning sunlight that comes with this progression.
 Instinctively, it is surprising that a component like delay would have such a formidable influence on body weight.
 Along these lines, studies show morning sunlight does influence weight gain.

 It is especially interesting that leisure-time physical activity (LPA), the second highest ratio, shows such a strong pattern of low median delays.
 This flies in the face of the contention that DST increases physical activity by creating an extra hour of afternoon sunlight.
-The pattern here indicates that low delays and more morning sunlight increase the amount of leisure-time physical activity!
-This perhaps is not such a surprise.
+To the contrary, the table shows that low delays and more morning sunlight increase the amount of leisure-time physical activity!
+This perhaps should not be a surprise.
 Many components which create adverse headwinds for physical activity (obesity, reduced general health, et cetera) are augmented by the current DST's high delays and reduced morning sunlight.
+Along the same lines, the literature routinely indicates that the DST exercise effect is at best modest and not universally supported.

 As illustrated in the graph, with the current DST and time zones, now only 34% of counties can deliver 8-minute delays.
 We are hamstrung.
 Fortunately, with a DST/time-zone fix, 63% of counties can easily deliver 8-minute delays.

-If, for a county, your objective in a category was, for example, to perform at the Top 250 level (the top 8%) in many categories, you typically would want your location to have a median delay equal to or less than the one shown in the table — an 8 minute delay and 36% dark mornings seemingly being an adequate objective in many categories.
+If, for a county, your objective in a category is, for example, to perform at the Top 250 level (the top 8%) in many categories, you typically would want your county to have a median delay equal to or less than the one shown in the table — an 8 minute median delay and 36% dark mornings seemingly being an adequate objective in many categories.

 To get to this point often requires a time-zone/DST fix.
 You see, delay is caused by your location.
 Beyond this, major changes in delay and features of the light/dark cycle must come from legislated components, specifically: time zones and DSTs.